subtosilencio/unigrams_pt-br/README.md

 # unigrams pt-br

-Onegram generated from 16 files provided by NILC - Núcleo Interinstitucional de Linguística Computacional.
+Unigram generated from 16 files provided by NILC - Núcleo Interinstitucional de Linguística Computacional.

 These files are composed by +681.639.644 tokens: